 MBBS: Beyond doubt, the medical field is dominated by doctors with MBBS qualifications.
 If your aim is to get an edge over others and you can put in the immense hard work and perseverance needed to get into the most competitive course in India, then go ahead with MBBS by all means.

-BDS: There are plenty of good jobs available after getting a degree in BDS and if you are confident enough about dealing with patients, you can even set up private practice.
+BDS: There are plenty of good jobs available after getting a degree in BDS and if you are confident enough about dealing with patients, you can even set up a private practice.
 Those interested in teaching can also acquire teaching jobs in top dental colleges.

 Do you want to get an overview of a career in dentistry?
 Try out the ‘Virtual Internship Program’ at Mindler today!

-BAMS: Ayurveda is widely accepted in India as an alternative to western medicine.
+BAMS: Ayurveda is widely accepted in India as an alternative to Western medicine.
 If you are interested in the traditional Indian system of medicine and are ready to deal with difficult languages like Sanskrit, then go for BAMS.
 Moreover, the course also puts less financial burden on you, since its fee is much lesser than that of MBBS.

 We hope now you have a clearer picture of the differences between these four courses.
-However, if you still feel confused and can’t figure out about the right course fit for yourself, then feel free to speak to career experts.
+However, if you still feel confused and can’t figure out the right course fit for yourself, then feel free to speak to career experts.

 Not sure yet about your choice?
 Feel free to take a peek into the Career Simulator Program by Mindler!